Kimmel, Hannity spar over FLOTUS joke

 And you, a poor woman's Rachel @maddow (she's beating you bigly, right?)
 Now answer the question. https://t.co/S68GOiOx5x— Jimmy Kimmel (@jimmykimmel) April 6, 2018

-It remains to be seen whether the two personalities will continue the war of words on television Friday evening.
-"Hannity" is set to air a new episode, while "Jimmy Kimmel Live!" will air a previously scheduled re-run.
+It remains to be seen whether the two personalities will continue the war of words.
+"Hannity" is set to air a new episode on Friday evening, while "Jimmy Kimmel Live!" will air a previously scheduled re-run.

 Editor's note: The Walt Disney Company is the parent company of ABC and this station.